-The best way to clean leather furniture is to do it gently, the gentler your cleaning method the better.
-Leather is a very forgiving material.
-The least bit of care goes a long way.
+The best way to clean leather furniture is to do it gently.
+The gentler your cleaning method the better.
+Leather is a very forgiving material, and just a small amount of regular care goes a long way.

 Stains happen, and so does dust and dirt.
-However, using harsh cleansers can leave worse stains on leather which is counterproductive, and often hard to correct.
+However, using harsh cleansers on leather can leave stubborn stains that are hard to remove.
 This is especially true for aniline leather which can become stained easily as it does not have a protective layer on top.

 Clean any stains immediately so they do not have a chance to set.
 Older stains that have had time to dry and set may be harder to remove, and these gentler methods of cleaning may not work so well.